paulhiggs/dvb-i-tools/README.md

 If you want to start an HTTPS server, make sure you have `selfsigned.crt` and `selfsigned.key` files in the same directory.
 These can be generated (on Linux) with `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./selfsigned.key -out selfsigned.crt`

-## all-in-one.js
+## all-in-one.ts

-Implements csr.js, validate_cg.js and validate_sl.js in a single node
+Implements csr.ts, validate_cg.ts and validate_sl.ts in a single program

 ### Description